Thermoplastics be melted, shaped, and cooled multiple times

 Applications:

-• Thermoplastics are widely used in applications where ease of molding and recycling are essential, such as packaging, consumer goods, automotive parts, and medical devices.
+• Thermoplastics are widely used in applications where easy moulding and recycling are essential, such as packaging, consumer goods, automotive parts, and medical devices.

 • Products include plastic bottles, toys, car dashboards, and electronic housings.